Spark-Liang/NoteBook/LOMA/280/ch04 - Financial Design of Life Insurance.md

     - often has four categories : separated by gender and smoking status.

-- insurer;s investment earnings
+- insurer's investment earnings

   - interest:

     - simple interest : the interest only influence by principal

-    - compoinding interest : the interest will influence by pricipal and time
+    - compounding interest : the interest will influence by pricipal and time

   - rate of return : the percentage of the investment earning of the principal